 Avoid Common Mistakes That Lead to Uninsured Environmental Loss

-History proves that there is a pattern of mistakes made by insurance buyers that lead to unnecessarily uninsured environmental loss.
+History proves that there is a pattern of mistakes made by insurance buyers that lead to an unnecessarily uninsured environmental loss.
 With a few simple corrections, the majority of uninsured environment losses over the past 20 years could have been insured, often at bargain-basement prices.

 The most common mistakes made in commercial insurance buying decisions regarding pollution/contamination risks are the following.